 The Compensation Committee believes each of our Co-CEOs, CFO, Chief People Officer, and CLAO has valuable insight into the contributions of our NEOs and solicits advice and input from each with respect to performance objectives under our annual bonus plan.
 In addition, our CFO provides input with respect to the establishment of metrics and targets for our annual incentive plan and our performance-based equity awards.
-Our Co-CEOs also provide input with respect to adjustments to annual base salaries, annual cash bonus opportunities, long-term equity incentive compensation opportunities, program structures, and other advice it receives from its independent compensation consultant and uses them as factors in determining and approving the compensation for our NEOs.
+Our Co-CEOs also provide input with respect to adjustments to annual base salaries, annual cash bonus opportunities, long-term equity incentive compensation opportunities, program structures, and other compensation-related matters for our NEOs (other than with respect to their own compensation).
+The Compensation Committee reviews and discusses this advice and input, along with the information, analysis and other advice it receives from its independent compensation consultant and uses them as factors in determining and approving the compensation for our NEOs.
 None of our officers is involved in decisions regarding their own compensation.